Updated : Jan 17, 2020.

 What if you carried a credit card instead of cash in your wallet and have lost the card?

 Imagine this scenario – you lost Rs 10,000 cash v/s you lost your credit card.
-In the former you loose real money and in the later you can quickly do damage control by informing the bank, which will in turn block your card and protect you from unauthorized financial liability.
+In the former case, you lose real money and in the latter case, you can quickly do damage control by informing the bank, which will, in turn, block your card and protect you from unauthorized financial liability.

-Isn’t that indirect savings of your money ?
+Isn’t that indirect savings of your hard-earned money?

 Besides, many credit cards provide lost card liability cover up to INR 1 lakh.